-What is... the What is...? seminar?
+What was... the What is...? seminar?

 The social bit: We want to have an event where people from across the entire department can meet each other and socialise, so we hope that people will stay after the talk to chat, have a drink, and enjoy the sun (when it's around).